marcusgumbs/activedirectory/README.md

 </p>
 <p>
 In Active Directory Users and Computers (ADUC) I created organizational units (employees, clients, and admins).
-I then ran a script in powershell comprised of self generated accounts.
+I then ran a script in powershell comprised of self generated accounts that will be used for various tasks.
 </p>
 <br />